 Submission Content List

-- Ideas—The Tangible expression of ideas communicated within PE units may include posts, blogs, social media platforms such as X (formerly known as Twitter) and Facebook, interviews, or podcasts.
+- Ideas - The tangible expression of ideas may include posts, blogs, and social media platforms such as X (formerly known as Twitter).

-- Common Facts – Facts may be incorporated within slide-shows, classroom activities (i.e., debates), surveys, or questionnaires.
+- Common Facts – Examples of facts can be incorporated into slideshows, surveys, or questionnaires.

-- Theories – Preparing and familiarizing students with theories that relate to areas of research within the Kinesiology field (i.e., Motor Learning Theory).
+- Theories – Preparing and familiarizing users with theories that relate to Areas of Research within the Kinesiology field (i.e., Motor Learning Theory).

-- Individual research websites – Websites that relate to specific Kinesiology content that is publicly accessible (https://self-compassion.org)
+- Individual research websites – Websites that relate to specific Kinesiology content that are publicly accessible (https://self-compassion.org)

 Content Policy